HorizenOfficial/zen/doc/tor.md

 ```

-### ADVANCED Zend/Tor CONFIGURATION OPTIONS
+### ADVANCED Sicd/Tor CONFIGURATION OPTIONS

 The following directions assume you have a Tor proxy running on port 9050 (possibly by following the above).
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on port 9150.
 See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly
 configure Tor.

-1. Run Zen behind a Tor proxy
+1. Run Sic behind a Tor proxy
 -------------------------------

-The first step is running Zen behind a Tor proxy.
+The first step is running Sic behind a Tor proxy.
 This will already make all
 outgoing connections be anonymized, but more is possible.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy